Dave Ramsey Calls Out Financial Abuse and Tells Wife to Give Husband 24 Hours or File for Divorce

 The Practical Next Step

 Before issuing any ultimatum, document what you know.
 Write down every business name, every property address, and every account you are aware of.
-Pull your own credit report at AnnualCreditReport.com, which is free and federally authorized.
-Request a copy of the most recent joint tax return, which you are legally entitled to as a filer or non-filing spouse.
-Then contact a family law attorney in your state to understand what marital asset disclosure looks like in a divorce proceeding, because that legal framework is exactly what gives the ultimatum its teeth.
+Request a copy of the most recent joint tax return, to which you are legally entitled as a filer or non-filing spouse.
+Contact a family law attorney in your state to understand what marital asset disclosure looks like in a divorce proceeding, because that legal framework is precisely what gives the ultimatum its teeth.

 Financial abuse does not require a bruise to be real.
 It requires only that one partner controls all the money and uses that control to limit the other’s options.
-If you recognize the pattern and need confidential support, the National Domestic Violence Hotline (1-800-799-7233) offers safety planning and referrals.
-The 24-hour deadline forces a controlling partner to choose between transparency and exposure.
+The 24-hour deadline forces the controlling partner to choose between transparency and exposure.
 Either answer tells you everything you need to know.

-Editor’s note: This article was updated to include the current 2026 average credit card APR of roughly 21% per Federal Reserve data, the National Network to End Domestic Violence statistic that financial control appears in 99% of domestic violence cases, and the National Domestic Violence Hotline as a practical resource for affected readers.
+Editor’s note: This article was updated to reflect current 2026 credit card interest rate data (average approximately 22% APR, per Federal Reserve figures) and to add the National Network to End Domestic Violence statistic that financial control is present in 99% of domestic violence cases, as well as contact information for the National Domestic Violence Hotline.

 Continue Reading